lindsaykwardell/lindsaykwardell/content/posts/2018-11-05-wars-of-the-juriels-live-demo.md

   - Javascript
   - React
   - Video Game
-excerpt: My mind has been far too focused on this project, but the good news is that a live demo is now available to play!
+snippet: My mind has been far too focused on this project, but the good news is that a live demo is now available to play!
 ---
 My mind has been far too focused on this project, but the good news is that a live demo is now available to play!
 It works on both desktop and mobile, and allows for either a hotseat mode or online play.
 Feel free to check it out and let me know what you think.